sziselman/sziselman.github.io/_drafts/2021-11-12-Brick-Building-Manipulator.md

 ---
 layout: post
-title: 'The History of Visual Communication'
+title: 'Brick Building Manipulator'
-tags: [Design, Tips]
+tags: [Manipulation PickAndPlace]
 featured_image_thumbnail:
 featured_image: assets/images/posts/2018/2.jpg
-featured: true
+# featured: true
-hidden: true
+# hidden: true
-author: daniel
+author: Sarah Ziselman
 ---

 **Communication Design** is a mixed discipline between design and information-development which is concerned with how media intermission such as printed, crafted, electronic media or presentations communicate with people.
 A communication design approach is not only concerned with developing the message aside from the aesthetics in media, but also with creating new media channels to ensure the message reaches the target audience.
 Some designers use graphic design and communication design interchangeably due to overlapping skills.